Report on Government Services 2022

 - casualty room attendance.

-Nationally in 2019-20, 37.6 per cent of the 3.9 million incidents ambulance service organisations attended were prioritised as emergency incidents, followed by 35.7 per cent prioritised as urgent and 26.6 per cent prioritised as non-emergency (table 11A.2).
-There were 246 casualty room attendance incidents (all of which occurred in Queensland).
+Nationally in 2020-21, 37.7 per cent of the 4.1 million incidents ambulance service organisations attended were prioritised as emergency incidents, followed by 35.7 per cent prioritised as urgent and 26.7 per cent prioritised as non-emergency (table 11A.2).

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of ambulance services.